Get insider access

 We've recently launched Dehumidifiers!
 Read our R&D Article to learn more.

-The 4 Best Dehumidifiers For Basements - Fall 2024
+The 4 Best Dehumidifiers For Basements - Black Friday 2024

 Best Dehumidifiers For Basements

-We've tested 20 dehumidifiers, and below are our recommendations for the best for basement use.
+We've tested 20 dehumidifiers, and below are our recommendations for the best dehumidifiers for basements.
 We make our picks based on their dehumidification performance, price, and feature sets.
-For more options, check out our recommendations for the best dehumidifiers.
+For more options, check out our recommendations for the best dehumidifiers, the best small dehumidifiers, and the best dehumidifiers for bedrooms.

 1. Best Dehumidifier For Basements

-The best dehumidifier for a basement we've tested is the Frigidaire FFAP5034W1.
-This 50-pint unit provides excellent dehumidification, making it a great choice for larger dens.
-It has three fan speed settings, generating between 275 CFM (Cubic Feet per Minute) and 179 CFM of air movement, making this unit especially flexible in basements where the ambient humidity and temperature vary daily.
+The best dehumidifier for basements we've tested is the Frigidaire FFAP5034W1.
+This 50-pint unit provides excellent dehumidification and is a great choice for larger dens.
+It has three fan speed settings, generating between 275 CFM (Cubic Feet per Minute) and 179 CFM of air movement.
+This flexibility makes it especially well-suited for basements with daily variations in ambient humidity and temperature.
 Not only does it feature a fairly large 2.2 gal (8.3 L) water tank, but you can also connect a hose to its drain port for continuous drainage or use its built-in pump to have it drain into a faraway spot.
-It's also impressively energy-efficient, with an Energy Star rating of 1.9 L/kWh, so you won't notice too big a hit to your energy bill, even if you leave it running for extended periods.
+Additionally, it's impressively energy-efficient, with an Energy Star rating of 1.9 L/kWh, so you won't notice a huge increase in your energy bill, even if you leave it running for extended periods.

 With all that said, it's worth noting that this dehumidifier makes a lot of noise at its highest fan speed and produces a fair amount of heat, so you might want to keep it far away if you use it in a finished basement where you watch TV or entertain guests.
 While this dehumidifier isn't the largest 50-pint model on the market, you can look at the Midea MAD50PS1QWT if you want something a little smaller but with the same capacity.
 Just be aware that it's even noisier than the Frigidaire and generates more heat.